GaryHostt/Pilot_Light/lab-2/lab-2.md

 8. This is a summary of your traffic steering policy.

 ### Attach a subdomain to the DNS zone

-1.
+1. You can attach a subdomain to your previously created zone in lab-1.

   ![](./images/12.png " ")

-2.
+2. The subdomain can vary, you can name it what you want.

   ![](./images/13.png " ")

-3.Publish to finish attaching.
+3. Publish to finish attaching the subdomain.

   ![](./images/14.png " ")